 In Japan, the first event of the New Year is Hatsumode, which means one’s first visit to a shrine or temple to welcome the New Year.
 Usually, there is no fixed period for this practice, but it is believed that many people celebrate it within first three days of the New Year.

 The most popular Hatsumode spot in Tokyo is the Meiji Jingu Shrine, where every year over three million visitors come during the first three days of the year.
 Over the last few years, it has drawn attention as a ‘power spot’ and known as a place where visitors come to get powers for the coming years.
 For ritual purification, you can also visit the Nishiarai Daishi Shrine, one of the Kanto region’s top three shrines.

-2. Scheveningen, The Netherlands: Start the New Year with a dive into the cold North Sea water along the coast of Scheveningen, just by the Pier.
-Even for the not-so-daring amongst us, it is a perfect day out option.
+Start the New Year with a dive into the cold North Sea water along the coast of Scheveningen, just by the Pier.
+Even for the not-so-daring amongst us, it is a perfect day out option in The Netherlands.

 In Seoul, some of the popular Sunrise Festival zones are Heaven Park Sunrise Festival near the World Cup Stadium, and the Sunrise Festival in Mangwolbong, Olympic Park, Songpa-gu.
 If you want to catch a glimpse of the first Sun of the New Year, you can head to Acha Mountain, Gaehwa Mountain, Namsan Mountain and Cheonggye Mountain Sunrise Festivals.

 Jeongdongjin in Gangwondo is a very popular Sunrise Festival destination, where thousands flock to witness the famed hourglass (the last grain of sand falls at midnight on New Year’s Eve) and catch the first glimpse of the Sun rising over a landscape dotted with amazing pine trees.